-3.8 WASTE MANAGEMENT PLAN
+3.8.
+WASTE MANAGEMENT PLAN

-3.8.1 SOLID WASTE MANAGEMENT
+3.8.1.
+SOLID WASTE MANAGEMENT

 Trash and recycling will be kept and stored at the storage area at the residence.
 The containers will be placed to prevent storm water contamination and leachate from entering or percolating to receiving waters.
-Solid waste and recycling are self-hauled off-site via trailer about 1-2 times per month to the Fortuna transfer station.
+Solid waste and recycling are self-hauled off-site via trailer to the nearest facility biweekly.